opencog/atomese-simd/Design-G.md

   crypto key for the particular action to be taken.

-* On the topic of crypto, we have the idea of smart contracts, where multiple parties can engage in coopertive actions by authenticating with crypto keys.
+* On the topic of crypto, we have the idea of smart contracts, where multiple parties can engage in cooperative actions by authenticating with crypto keys.

 How can we leverage the above for the next-gen design?